david672orford/tech-for-teaching/file-formats/audio/index.md

 recordings can be compressed more than music.
 If an MP3 file is compressed to heavily, a ringing noise may be heard behind the speakers voice.

-Almost all web browsers can play MP3 files.
-Playback was covered by patents, but these are all thought to be expired.
+Like other MPEG standards, MP3 was covered by patents, but it appears the last of these expired in 2017.
+This means that this already very popular format can be deployed everywhere.
+Though it has been surpassed technically, its ubuquity gives it a decided advantage.
+As of January 2020, about 97% of web browsers can play MP3 files.

 ### M4A Files (Lossy)